rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes/javascript.md

 // For each tag, return the tag and the posts that have such tag r.table("tags").eqJoin("tag", r.table("posts"), {index: "tags"}).run(conn, callback)
 ```

+Note that queries with `getAll` or `between` may return the same document multiple times unless you use the [distinct](/api/javascript/distinct) command.

 ## Indexes on arbitrary ReQL expressions ##